Murihiku Regeneration

 • Contact

-Murihiku Regeneration is working with the Department of Conservation (DOC) to carry out research and monitoring in the Ross Sea Sector from Murihiku to Antarctica.
+Murihiku Regeneration is working with partner Heritage Expeditions and with the Department of Conservation (DOC) to carry out research and monitoring in the Ross Sea Sector from Murihiku to Antarctica.

 This programme represents the first indigenous-led Antarctic Research Programme in the world.